 What do I Need to Shoot Half & Half Underwater Photos

-Then, of course, you will need a Go Pro dome port to achieve the half and half underwater effect.
+Then, of course, you will need a Go Pro dome port like this one to achieve the half and half underwater effect.
+Just be sure to check it is compatible with your model of Go Pro before you buy.
 If you’re wondering how it works, A dome port essentially pushes the waterline away from your GoPro lens, creating the 50:50 field of view.

-Tips for Shooting Epic Go Pro Dome Photo
+Tips for Shooting Epic Go Pro Dome Photos

 Before heading out to shoot, always go over the below checklist first.
 It may sound silly, but if you have a lot of gadgets to think about, the small things can easily get forgotten.
 There’s nothing more frustrating than getting out to shoot, only for your battery to be dead or something.